 Choosing the Right Mount

 Whether your display is compatible or requires an adapter, make sure you follow through by choosing the right mount for your needs.
 Pay attention to the screen size and weight ratings for your selected mount to avoid potential damage to your monitor.

 It’s good to understand the different types of mounts available along with specifications.
 Freestanding mounts are the most affordable option, allowing you to change your screen’s height, angle, and rotation without needing to worry about clamps or drilling holes in your desk.
 However, freestanding mounts don’t feature adjustable arms, making for less customization and fewer adjustments.

 Clamp stands are the most common, allowing you to get a full range of motion to adjust viewing angles on the fly.
 These secure to your desk via a clamp and usually feature an adaptable bracket if you want to drill into your desk or otherwise have a hole in your desk to secure the mount.
 For more help on mounting your monitor, check out our step-by-step guide on how to mount a monitor.

 Monitor mounting is one of the best ways to save space and support ergonomic benefits while you’re working at your computer.
-Before you start browsing for a mount, make sure your screen is mountable in the first place or invest in an adapter for surefire mounting.
+As you start browsing for a mount, whether you have a single monitor or multiple monitors, make sure your screen is mountable in the first place or invest in an adapter for surefire mounting.